arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 In a young pediatric population, age is bounded at 0 because you can't have any negative ages and a distribution of infant ages will get cutoff at that lower bound.
 But if you're studying adults, then age might be functionally unbounded in your dataset.

+### Categorical Outcomes

+The question of whether a patient has sepsis is, statistically, a different sort of question than the question of what a patient's heart rate is.
+The patient either does or does not have sepsis, the outcome is **categorical**.

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>